SoutoAlexandre/HugoPersonalSite/content/projects/rich-content.md

 > 🔥 trytry

 ## Global Config
-Besides to [Hugo Global config](https://gohugo.io/content-management/front-matter/) there are some more variables that can be used in config.toml.
+Beside to [Hugo Global config](https://gohugo.io/content-management/front-matter/) there are some more variables that can be used in config.toml.

 ### Site Params